Hyoms/caliper-eventstore-public/README.md

 # Reference Caliper Event Store

 This is an implementation of a reference Caliper Event Store.
+It is used to collect Caliper Events and store them into a backing database (MongoDB).

 It is based on/forked from **Cube** - a system for collecting timestamped events and deriving metrics.

 By collecting events rather than metrics, Cube lets you compute aggregate statistics *post hoc*.
 It also enables richer analysis, such as quantiles and histograms of arbitrary event sets.
 Cube is built on [MongoDB](http://www.mongodb.org) and available under the [Apache License](/square/cube/blob/master/LICENSE).

 Want to learn more about Cube?
 [See the wiki.](https://github.com/square/cube/wiki)